 Your QA team has their hands full of work to catch up with everything they get from PMs, developers and you - the client.
-If you are curious on the best way to make a QA’s life easier, have a read below.

 Let’s start at the beginning and assume a new project has just begun.
 The project team consists of a Project Manager, Developer(s), a Quality Assurance Specialist, and of course our dear Client.
 Everyone is doing their best to plan and organize an MVP version.

 The PM carefully prepares user stories with the client — no easy feat!
 Everything should go according to plan, but suddenly complications appear somewhere along the road.